 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding shares of common stock based on the number of shares outstanding as of , 2013.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
-Of the remaining shares, shares are restricted securities under Rule 144 under the Securities Act and are subject to 180-day lock-up agreements but will be able to be sold after the offering as described in the "Shares Eligible for Future Sale" section of this prospectus, subject to volume, notice and manner of sale restrictions in the case of our affiliates.
-Moreover, after this offering, holders of an aggregate of shares of our common stock will have rights, subject to specified conditions, to require us to file registration statements that we may file for ourselves or other stockholders, subject to waiver or expiration of the applicable lock-up agreements.
+After this offering, we will have outstanding 30,110,817 shares of common stock based on the number of shares of common stock outstanding as of August 31, 2013 and additional shares of our common stock issuable upon the automatic conversion of all outstanding shares of our preferred stock, including shares of our preferred stock issuable as accrued stock dividends, assuming the closing of this offering occurs on September 30, 2013.
+This also includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+Of the remaining shares, 22,510,817 shares are restricted securities under Rule 144 under the Securities Act and substantially all of which are subject to 180-day lock-up agreements but will be able to be sold after the offering as described in the "Shares Eligible for Future Sale" section of this prospectus, subject to volume, notice and manner of sale restrictions in the case of our affiliates.
+Moreover, after this offering, holders of an aggregate of 20,631,329 shares of our common stock, including shares issuable pursuant to outstanding warrants, will have rights, subject to specified conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders, subject to waiver or expiration of the applicable lock-up agreements.
 We also intend to register all shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume, notice and manner of sale limitations applicable to affiliates and the lock-up agreements described in the "Underwriters" section of this prospectus.